70 Fairytales Reimagined Writing Prompts for Teens: Story Starters, Characters, Settings & Visual Ideas

 2. Title Ideas

-These titles hint at familiar tales, but with sharper edges, darker moods, or modern twists:
+These titles hint at familiar fairytales, but with sharper edges, darker moods, and modern twists — inviting readers into stories where the ending is uncertain and the rules have changed.

 1. The Glass Throne